neontapir/managertools-logging/README.md

 ## The 'mt' script

-I created an omnibus script to call the various functions from one script.
+I created an omnibus script in Ruby to call the various functions from one script.
 Over time, it replaced some standalone scripts.

 # Usage